 Protecting your privacy is important to us.
 Please take a few moments to review this policy.

-PAIN+ is a service made available by McMaster University's Health Information
+RESUSCITATION+ is a service made available by McMaster University's Health Information

 Research Unit that incorporates the McMasterPLUSTM email alerting system and searchable database of best